 Be careful with colors, though.
 You might like bright red or orange, but many buyers won’t.
 It’s best to paint your wall in neutral colors – think white, gray or beige – so as not to turn away any buyers not interested in painting over your purple kitchen walls.

 First impressions are extremely important when it comes time to sell your house.
-There are the basics like making sure the lawn is properly manicured.
+There are the basics, like making sure the lawn is properly manicured.
 Beyond that, you can take some steps to inexpensively dress things up.
-To give the house a little life and a pop of color, you can buy potted plants and other things that you can easily take with you when you move.
+To give the house a little life and a pop of color, you can paint the front door in a trendy shade or buy potted plants and other things that you can easily take with you when you move.

 New shutters can help give a different look to your house’s exterior.
 Also, it may help to power wash a grimy brick face and do the same thing to breathe new life into an aging deck or patio.

 If you’re looking to sell your home in the fall or in the winter, there are still some special things you can do to give your exterior that added boost.